Saitta River

 Saitta River, locally known as Saittajoki, is a small watercourse in Pajala Municipality in northern Sweden.
-It is a right tributary of the Tärendö River.
+It is 7km long, flowing north from Lake Saittajärvi into the Vuosto River, which then flows into the Tärendö River.

-Saitta River is listed in Sweden’s official Water Information System (VISS) as waterbody WA92864138.
+Saitta River is listed in Sweden's official Water Information System (VISS) as waterbody WA92864138.

-The river flows in the Tornedalen region near Saittarova and Lautakoski.
+The river flows in the Torne Valley region near Saittarova and Lautakoski.